-EnviroSelect have created a ‘mark of recognition’ that is awarded to small businesses that demonstrate environmental improvements in daily practices.
-In order to gain the mark, businesses must successfully complete the EnviroSelect program which involves implementing 22 core recommendations, and a further 2 recommendations tailored to each individual business.
-These recommendations aim to help the business save money and to increase its environmental efficiency.
-This way, businesses save money and environmentally conscious consumers are able to identify ‘green’ businesses.
+EnviroSelect created a ‘mark of recognition’ that was awarded to small businesses that demonstrate environmental improvements in daily practices.
+In order to gain the mark, businesses had to successfully complete the EnviroSelect program which involves implementing 22 core recommendations, and a further 2 recommendations tailored to each individual business.
+These recommendations aimed to help the business save money and to increase its environmental efficiency.
+This way, the businesses saved money and the environmentally conscious consumers were able to identify ‘green’ businesses.

 Today, EnviroSelect is an independent notforprofit organisation.
 To date, 10 small businesses have been EnviroSelected.
 These small business have not only saved significantly reduced operating expenses, they have also seen consumers actively change their behaviour.
 Most notably, many customers are now bringing their own mugs or buying EnviroSelect reusable Keep Cups to reduce waste.

 Back to Work focused on equipping recovered bone marrow transplant recipients with the skills necessary to reenter the professional workforce.
 Due to the debilitating and residual effects of treatment and their absence from the workforce, many transplant recipients are faced with the very challenging task of securing a job.